The Inherent Dangers of Our Debt to China

 This is creating our $600 billion a year balance-of-trade deficit.
 It is also instrumental in increasing our huge and expanding budget deficit which is growing to adequately fund, among other things, military bases all over the world.
 Japan, China and others buy large chunks of debt from us in the form of T-bills to collect interest and allow the U.S. to continue its spending spree.

 But what if China said no?
 What if Chinese and U.S. interests diverged in such a fundamental way that it caused China to pull the plug on its vast treasury allocations?

-For all America’s military spending, it is defenseless against this “nuclear” threat.
+For all America’s military spending, it is defenceless against this “nuclear” threat.
 We rely too heavily on foreign loans!

-The U.S. government needs this foreign funding to support its billions and billions of national debts that fund wars and other important military and domestic expenses.
-Without this funding, and barring a monumental tax hike on its citizens, America would be hard pressed to pay for its domestic and military commitments and other objectives.
+The U.S. government needs foreign funding to support its billions and billions of dollars of national debts that fund wars and other important military and domestic expenses.
+Without this funding, and barring a monumental tax hike on its citizens, America would be hard-pressed to pay for its domestic and military commitments and other objectives.

 It is the ultimate loss of sovereignty–a nation unable to do the things in its best interest or choose the wars it thinks it needs to fight to protect itself.
 It is a reflection of the path America is now forced to follow, with production declining, an over-reliance on imports, towering debts and ever-increasing loans to sustain it.

 Left unchecked, America’s lenders could have a veto power on U.S. foreign policy or totally destabilize our economy.
 Will America wake up before it is too late?

 For more information on the state of the nation, and policies to strengthen our weakened economic condition, be sure to subscribe to receive our newsletter twice weekly.